 What is Unexpected Weight Gain?

-Unexpected weight gain occurs when you gain weight without increasing your intake of food or fluids and without decreasing your activity.
-This happens when you are not trying to gain weight.
-It is often because of fluid retention, abnormal growths, constipation, or pregnancy.
+Unexpected weight gain occurs when you gain weight without increasing your intake of food or fluids or decreasing your activity.
+It is often caused by fluid retention, abnormal growth, constipation, or pregnancy.

 Pregnancy